Return to UCSF Voicemail service page

 - This will help prevent you from accumulating email messages with sensitive information.
 In addition, keeping as little as possible in your mailbox helps protect both you and UCSF.

 - Yes.
-An incoming voicemail message received by the new voicemail system is converted to a conventional email message with transcription and a sound file attached.
-These messages are stored within the UCSF Exchange mail system and are treated with the same security controls as standard email messages.
-Email is already used for restricted information; go to the tutorial How Secure Email Works for further information.
+Voicemail messages are stored within the UCSF email system and are treated with the same security controls as standard email messages.
+Email is already used for restricted information.

-- Please be aware that it is prohibited to automatically forward secure or nonsecure email or voicemail messages from your Exchange email to an external email service.
-Go to Use of Email at UCSF policy for further information.
+- Please be aware that it is prohibited to automatically forward secure or nonsecure email or voicemail messages from your Outlook email to an external email service.

-- However, you may choose to manually forward a voicemail message to another Campus Exchange email address, just as you would any other standard email message.
+- However, you may choose to manually forward a voicemail message to another UCSF Outlook email address, just as you would any other standard email message.
 If the message contains restricted data, the subject line of the email should contain one of the following keywords, including the colon:

 - ePHI: